Drury, Angels ride 4-run first to 5-3 win over Athletics

 Shea Langeliers hit a home run, Mason Miller (0-1) gave up four runs in four innings, and the A's lost for the 10th time in their past 12 games.

-Coming off a 11-10 extra-innings loss on Monday, the Angels' bats carried over from that wild defeat by getting four runs in the first.
+"I mean, we didn't hit enough tonight, and they were able to hold the lead," Oakland manager Mark Kotsay said.

+After Jace Peterson's scoring triple gave the A's an early lead, the Angels responded with four runs in the bottom of the first.

-Drury tripled to center, scoring Trout and Anthony Rendon to give Anaheim a 2-1 lead and giving him six RBIs through the first 11 innings of the four-game series.
+Drury tripled to center, scoring Trout and Anthony Rendon to put the Angels up 2-1 and giving him six RBIs through the first 11 innings of the four-game series.

 Drury was driven in on Luis Rengifo's single, and Gio Urshela wrapped up the productive beginning with his own RBI single.

-It seemed like Miller wasn't going to make it through more than the first inning, based on the early activity in Oakland's bullpen, but he recovered enough to get through the fourth.

-Canning was solid through the first five innings, aside from Jace Peterson's scoring triple in the first and Langeliers' homer to left center in the fifth.
-He started the sixth by giving up a ground-rule double to Brent Rooker, which marked the end of Canning's outing.
+He gave up a solo homer to Langeliers on a full count in the fifth, and Canning started the sixth by giving up a ground-rule double to Brent Rooker.
+That was when manager Phil Nevin decided to pull Canning after a successful outing.

+"If you take almost two years off, really, it's hard to get back," Nevin said.
+"It takes some time.
+But he's been really good for us. … We needed a lot of outs from him today, as many as we could, so he did a really nice job."

-Rooker scored on Jordan Diaz's double to cut it to 4-3, but Taylor Ward singled in Urshela to put Anaheim back up by two in the bottom half of the inning.
+Rooker scored on Jordan Diaz's double to cut it to 4-3, but Taylor Ward singled in Urshela to put the Angels back up by two in the bottom half of the inning.

+Unlike Monday's wild 11-10 extra-innings loss, Los Angeles got enough from their relievers to hold on, including a five-out save from Carlos Estevez.

+"Knowing the way these past few games have been, I know the team needed me.
+My guys in the bullpen needed me too, and it feels great to go out there and show everyone that, 'Hey, I got your back,'" said Estevez, who got his fourth save.

-TRAINER'S ROOM Angels: C Logan O'Hoppe underwent surgery to repair a torn labrum in his left shoulder Tuesday.
+Angels: RHP Austin Miller wasn't available after feeling discomfort in his throwing arm before the game and will be shut down for the next three days.
+RHP Chase Silseth will be called up from Triple-A Salt Lake to take his spot in the bullpen. ...
+C Logan O'Hoppe underwent surgery to repair a torn labrum in his left shoulder Tuesday.
 Expected to miss four to six months, he had been an unexpected contributor as a rookie with a .283 batting average, four homers and 13 RBIs in 16 games.

 UP NEXT